BrunoScholles98/BrunoScholles_InfiniteFoundry_Challenge/README.md

 # Bruno Scholles | Infinite Foundry Technical Challenge — Computer Vision & Robotics Engineer

 This repository contains the full solution developed for the **Infinite Foundry Technical Challenge**.
 The code was executed on a **remote Linux (Ubuntu) server**, and the **inference pipeline outputs an annotated `.mp4` video** showing the detected hand operations and metrics dashboard.

+**All the commands shown here assume that you are using the Linux terminal in the root folder `/BrunoScholles_InfiniteFoundry_Challenge`**.

 The repository is organized as follows: